MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments-kubernetes.md

 The Kubernetes resource view provides a glimpse into the status of objects within the namespace that's mapped to the resource.
 This view also overlays pipeline traceability so you can trace back from a Kubernetes object to the pipeline, and then back to the commit.

 Use Kubernetes resources to target Kubernetes clusters in an [environment](environments.md) for deployment.
 Use pipelines to deploy to Azure Kubernetes Service (AKS) and clusters from any other cloud provider.

+You can use Kubernetes resources with both public or private clusters.
 To learn more about how resources work, see [resources in YAML](resources.md) and [security with resources](../security/resources.md).

 ## Overview